openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 #.
 Preset: PNG-24
 #.
 Accept other defaults
 #.
 Save as .png, original size.
 Specify width in RST file.

+.. does setting the screen size in the rst work for both HTML and PDF? and is that the preferred method, or is it the save for web option that follows?
+Also, note that there is an image size section further down - Alison, 11 June 2015

 =============
 Annotations